xxyu2012/PCGAN_Model/README.md

 See `opt` in files (base_options.py and test_options.py) for additional testing options.

 ## Dataset
 Several samples of our dataset are in `./dataset`.
-Each sample incules 3 images, I~SAT~, I~GT~, I~M~.
+Each sample incules 3 images, I<sub>SAT</sub>, I<sub>GT</sub>, I<sub>M</sub>.
 The size of training image is 350 x 350, but they are randomly crop to 256 x 256 in training process.
 Testing image is 256 x 256.

 ## Acknowledgments
 Code borrows heavily from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [partialconv](https://github.com/NVIDIA/partialconv).